 Workshops offer an opportunity for scientists, engineers, and scholars from within and outside of UT Dallas to gather and discuss significant research opportunities, issues related to problems of national significance, or emerging areas of science and technology.
 The UT Dallas Office of Research seeks proposals for workshops that are hosted at UT Dallas and led by UT Dallas faculty.
 It is expected that the workshop will bring together recognized leaders from across the United States and/or abroad to engage with UT Dallas faculty and students.
 Workshops that focus on the review of academic programs, curriculum development, University operations, or teaching methodologies will not be supported through this mechanism.

-- The duration of the Workshop Grant award is 12 months.
+- The duration of a Workshop grant award is 12 months.